Changelog:

 Comfort: stability, warmth, and noise

-In field use, my personal preference leans towards the two pads from NEMO – the Tensor All-Season Ultralight Insulated and the Tensor Extreme Conditions Ultralight Insulated.
+In field use, my personal preference leans towards the three pads from NEMO – the Tensor Elite, Tensor All-Season Ultralight Insulated and the Tensor Extreme Conditions Ultralight Insulated.
 They are quieter and more stable than Therma-a-Rest NXT pads.
-And while I do think the Therm-a-Rest XTherm NXT is warmer than the NEMO Tensor Extreme Conditions (see below), I find the Tensor Extreme to be sufficiently warm for sleeping on snow in any 3-season condition, and more than warm enough when paired with a Gossamer Gear Thinlight underneath it for winter camping in the Colorado and Wyoming Rockies.
+And while I do think the Therm-a-Rest XTherm NXT is warmer than the NEMO Tensor Extreme Conditions (see below), I find the Tensor Extreme to be sufficiently warm for sleeping on snow in any 3-season condition, and more than warm enough when paired with a Gossamer Gear Thinlight underneath it for mid-winter camping in the Colorado and Wyoming Rockies.

-R-8.5 spec is among the highest of any ultralight pad, but the NXT may have a slightly higher warmth-to-weight ratio.
-The Tensor Extreme is 3.5 inches thick, quieter, and more stable than the NXT.
+R-8.5 spec is among the highest of any ultralight pad.
+The Tensor Extreme is 3.5 inches thick, quieter, and more stable than the Neoair NXT.
 If you could only own one pad for most conditions, this may be the one.
+See it at REI, Garage Grown Gear, or Nemo.

 R-5.4, 3.5 inches thick.
 Quieter and more stable than the Therm-a-Rest NXT series pads.